Audrey Maudoux

 The role of vestibular assessment in pediatric cochlear implantation: clinical impact and emerging surgical techniques

-Wiener Vacher sylvette R., Salma Jbyeh, Audrey Maudoux
+Wiener Vacher sylvette R., Salma Jbyeh, MD, Audrey Maudoux

 Vestibular function may be impacted by cochlear implantation in children with sever to profound hearing loss.
 This instructional course will highlight the importance of preoperative vestibular assessment in pediatric cohlear implant candidates, explore its implications for psychomotor developement, and review recent advances in cochlear implantation techniques, including robotic-assisted surgery, with a focus on vestibular preservation.